More than 85,000 highchairs are under recall after two dozen reports of falls - WTOP News

 Those in possession of the recalled highchairs are instructed to stop using them immediately.
 TOMY notes “there is no need for consumers to return the highchair” — instead, impacted customers are urged to contact the company for a free repair kit.

-TOMY said customers will receive a set of bolts and split and flat washers to repair the recalled highchair.
+TOMY said customers will receive a set of bolts and split and flat washers to repair the highchairs.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.